vpx/starterc/doc/style_guide.md

  * @param length The longer side measurement.
  * @param width The shorter side measurement.
  * @return Product of length and width.
- * @throws std::runtime_exception when the length and width are equal.
  */
 float area(float length, float width);